-Sometimes registration is "solved" by adding alignment targets to the images.
-This is not the solution.
-CAM engineers must first manually move the layers until the targets align, and then manually remove the alignment marks.
-The solution is not to flip in the first place.
-Targets were needed in the days, now half a century ago, when physical films and not digital data were sent from design to fabrication, and when animals still talked.
-Eliminate such complications by using the same coordinates, and register your data files.
+Sometimes, registration is resolved by adding alignment targets to the images.
+Don't do this.
+CAM engineers must manually move the layers around until the targets align, and then manually remove the superfluous alignment marks, both of which take time on the CAM system and are a far cry from automatic, standardized data transfer.
+Eliminate complications by using the same coordinates, and register your data files.